pjambet/til/ruby/2022-03-18_measure-elasped-time-the-right-way.md

-# Measure elasped time the right way
+# Measure elapsed time the right way

 Don't use a comparison of two calls to `Time.now` and instead use `Process.clock_gettime(Process::CLOCK_MONOTONIC)`